 If you have newly diagnosed as asymptomatic severe hypertension, then you need to admit to the hospital for treatment.
-If you are already in treatment, require to review the treatment for improvement.
+If you are already in treatment, require reviewing the treatment for improvement.

 If you are, diagnose as hypertensive urgency without overt organ failure.
 You need to admit to the hospital, repeat BP measurement after 30 minutes of bed rest.
-Aim of initial treatment should be to lower your blood pressure by 25 percent in 24 hours, but not lower than 160/90 mmHg.
+The aim of initial treatment should be to lower your blood pressure by 25 % in 24 hours, but not lower than 160/90 mmHg.

-If you are, diagnose as hypertensive emergency with complications such as heart failure, coronary syndromes, hypertensive-encephalopathy, dissecting aneurysm, subarachnoid hemorrhage and acute renal failure.
-This may occur with BP over 180/110 mmHg, specifically if the blood pressure has risen suddenly.
+If you are diagnosed as a hypertensive emergency with complications such as heart failure, coronary syndromes, hypertensive-encephalopathy, dissecting aneurysm, subarachnoid hemorrhage, and acute renal failure.
+It may occur with BP over 180/110 mmHg, specifically if the blood pressure has risen suddenly.
 You need to admit to the hospital and reduce 25 percent BP over 3 to 12 hours, but not lower than 160/90 mmHg.
 Parenteral drugs most effectively achieve it.

 Drugs used for the treatment of hypertensive emergencies are sodium nitroprusside, Labetalol, Nitrates, Hydralazine, Nicardipine, and Esmolol.

-Rapid reduction of BP in case of asymptomatic severe-hypertension or hypertensive-urgencies should avoid as it may cause an event of ischemic attack.
+Rapid reduction of BP in the case of asymptomatic severe hypertension or hypertensive-urgencies should avoid as it may cause an event of an ischemic attack.